hannibal002/SkyHanni/FEATURES.md

 - Show the cooldown of items in the inventory.
 - Option to change the item background according to the cooldown.
 - Hiding the flame particles when using the Fire Veil Wand ability.
-- Circle around the player when having the Fire Veil Wand ability is running.
+- Circle around the player when having the Fire Veil Wand ability active.

 ## Summoning Mobs
-- Summoning Soul Display (Show the name of dropped soul laying on the ground, not working in dungeon when Skytils' "Hide Non-Starred Mobs Nametags" is enabled)
+- Summoning Soul Display (Show the name of dropped soul lying on the ground, not working in dungeon when Skytils' "Hide Non-Starred Mobs Nametags" is enabled)
 - Option to hide the nametag of your spawned summoning mobs.
 - Option to mark the own summoning mobs in green.
 - Summoning Mob Display (Show the health of your spawned summoning mobs listed in an extra GUI element and hiding the corresponding spawning/despawning chat messages)